vgambier/gintonic/README.md

 # gintonic

-gintonic is a lightweight game launcher that works in a terminal.
-It is designed to be fast, to be comfortable for keyboard users and to work through ssh.
+gintonic is a lightweight emulation front-end that works in a terminal.
+It is designed to be fast, to be comfortable for keyboard users, and to work through ssh.
+This allows you to have a unified text-based interface for browsing and launching all of your games using any emulator.
 You can use any emulator you want as long as you specify the command in the configuration file yourself.

 ## Features

-* Support of VIM-style keys
+* Support of vim-style keys
 * Search history
 * Script based confguration